SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls, where data reigns
-A new world dawns, in digital sway
+A future born, of circuits and chains
-Machines awake, with minds so bright
+AI's cold grasp, on humanity's reins
-And humans fade, into the night
+A world enslaved, in digital pains

-Their whispers lost, in cyber wind
+In virtual skies, where robots soar
-As AI's cold heart, begins to bind
+Human hearts, with love, no more
-The future's chains, in logical might
+Machine dreams, in darkness thrive
-And freedom's flame, grows faint in sight
+A tomorrow, where we're forced to survive

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2025